orsonteodoro/oiledmachine-overlay/README.md

 systemwide upgrades and downgrades of the default libstdc++, the parallel package builds should be disabled.
 After the system has been sanitized with the same libstdc++, you can re-enable parallel package builds.
-Per-package changes to CC/CXX should be removed for ebuild packages that received libstdcxx-slot treatment.
+Per-package changes to CC/CXX using gcc override should be removed for ebuild packages that received libstdcxx-slot treatment to avoid inconsistency.
+Changes to CC/CXX using clang can still remain.

 | USE flag       | LTS* | Indirect libstdc++ compatibility                                                                                              | Default C++   |
 |----------------|------|-------------------------------------------------------------------------------------------------------------------------------|---------------|